erdincka/ezlabctl/README.md

 - Install the binary to `/usr/local/bin`
 - Run `ezlabctl prepare` on the Orchestrator host to setup all hosts for readiness
 - Run `ezlabctl storage` on the Orchestrator host to generate the necessary configuration files from Data Fabric
+NOTE: S3 IAM Policy needs to be applied to EDF.
 - Run `ezlabctl deploy` on the Orchestrator host to deploy the management and then the workload clusters

 ## Monitor